 Greece has no nuclear power plants.
-Spent fuel management is therefore relevant only with the operation of the research reactor (GRR-1) at the National Centre for Scientific Research "Demokritos" (NCSR "D").
-GRR-1 is licensed for extended shutdown and the irradiated fuel stored in the reactor is covered by an agreement with the US Department of Energy for shipment back to the USA until 2019.
+Spent fuel management is relevant only with the operation of the research reactor (GRR-1) at the National Centre for Scientific Research ‘Demokritos’ (NCSR ‘D’).
+GRR-1 is licensed for extended shutdown and the irradiated fuel was repatriated to the supplier country (USA) in February 2019.

 Greece does not have a disposal facility.
-There is an interim storage facility of radioactive waste, which operates under the Institute of Nuclear and Radiological Sciences & Technology, Energy & Safety (INRSTES) of the National Centre for Scientific Research "Demokritos" (NCSR"D").
-Radioactive waste, radioactive sources and other radioactive materials (e.g. lightning rods) from activities countrywide are temporarily stored on site or in the interim storage facility, until a solution for their final management is reached.
-Finally, waste with Naturally Occurring Radioactive Materials (NORM) results from some industrial activities, while tens of tonnes of soil contaminated with NORM originated from phosphoric fertilizer industry are managed by landfill deposition.
+The technical option envisaged for the future disposal facility is that of an engineered near surface disposal facility.
+There is an interim storage facility of radioactive waste, which operates under the Institute of Nuclear and Radiological Sciences & Technology, Energy & Safety (INRSTES) of the National Centre for Scientific Research ‘Demokritos’ (NCSR’D’).
+Radioactive waste, disused radioactive sources and other radioactive materials (e.g. lightning rods) from activities countrywide are temporarily stored on site or in the interim storage facility.
+Finally, materials including Naturally Occurring Radioactive Materials (NORM) result from some industrial activities, while tens of tonnes of soil contaminated with NORM originated from phosphoric fertilizer industry are managed by landfill deposition.

-The repatriation of radioactive sources and radioactive materials is the preferred option for the management of sealed sources.
-As from 1990, prior to import of any radioactive source, a legal written declaration from the source manufacturer for accepting back the source after its useful life, is necessary, as well as a legal written declaration from the source user for undertaking all financial and administrative provisions to export the source back to the manufacturer or other licensed storage / recycling facility abroad.
-For liquid VSLW, the decay and clearance is the preferred management option, according to the clearance levels.
-Facilities operating delay tanks are hospitals / clinics for thyroid iodine therapies and NCSR "D" for the liquids originated in GRR-1 in the past.
+Recycling of radioactive sources and radioactive materials is the preferred option for final management.
+As from 1990, prior to import of any radioactive source, a legal written declaration from the source manufacturer for accepting back the source after its useful life, is necessary, as well as a legal written declaration from the source user for undertaking all financial and administrative provisions to export the source back to the manufacturer.
+For liquid VSLW, the decay and clearance is the implemented management option, according to the clearance levels.
+Facilities operating delay tanks are hospitals / clinics for nuclear medicine therapies and NCSR ‘D’ for the liquids originated in GRR-1 in the past.

 Main legal instruments